UC Irvine Physical Sciences Student Machine Shop

 The Student Machine Shop is located at B012 Reines Hall

 The Student Machine Shop training program provides student instruction covering safe working skills using hand tools, operating power machine tools safely, and the general procedures operating those machine tools.
-The machine tools include engine lathes, vertical and horizontal milling machines, drill presses, off-hand grinders, belt sanders, band saws, Table saws, Routers and additional equipment used in teaching manufacturing processes, including a Fadal VMC, a Mitsubishi Wire EDM and a large assortment of sheet metal equipment.
+The machine tools include engine lathes, vertical and horizontal milling machines, drill presses, off-hand grinders, belt sanders, band saws, Table saws, Routers and additional equipment used in teaching manufacturing processes.

-The Student Machine Shop training begins by signing up at the Research Machine Shop in B012 Reines Hall at the beginning of each semester, see Mark Steinborn
+The Student Machine Shop training begins by signing up at the Research Machine Shop in B012 Reines Hall.
+The class is currently being offered Monthly, the Class Fee is $160.00. see Mark Steinborn